 - Then what is the advantage of the Jew?
 Or what is the benefit the circumcision?

 - Much in every way; primarily that they were entrusted with the oracles of God.

 - Then what if some disbelieved?
 Their unbelief doesn’t nullify the faithfulness of God does it?

 - May it never be!
-But let God be true though every man is a liar; just as it was – and is – written: “that you might be made righteous in your words, and will prevail when you’re to be judged.”(1)quotation/allusion to Psalm 51:4
+But let God be true though every man is a liar; just as it is *written: “that you might be made righteous in your words, and will prevail when you’re to be judged.”1quotation/allusion to Psalm 51:4

 - But if our unrighteousness proves God’s righteousness, what will we say: is God – the One who inflicts wrath – unrighteous?
 (I speak as a man might.)

 - May it never be!
 Otherwise, how will God judge the world?